desnoe/gns3-client/README.md

 # gns3-client

 *gns3-client* is a Python library that can be used to interact with a [GNS3 server](https://github.com/GNS3/gns3-server) using its HTTP REST API.
-A GNS3 server manages emulators such as Dynamips, VirtualBox or Qemu/KVM.
+A GNS3 server manages emulators or hypervisors such as Dynamips, VirtualBox or Qemu/KVM.

 ## Disclaimer